alexch/codelikethis/public/lessons/learn_to_code_with_javascript/numbers.md

 If you don't explicitly do *type conversion* then JavaScript will "helpfully" convert the types for you.

-This is called type *coercion* and just like with people, it's unethical and often backfires.
+This is called type *coercion* and just like with people, coercion is stressful and often backfires.

 For instance, if you ask the user their age, and read it from a web form or keyboard input, it will be in a string.
-If you forget to explicitly convert that to a number before using it in a calculation...
+If you forget to explicitly convert that to a number before using it in a calculation, the results can be unexpected...

       > "30" - 1              // "30" is coerced into a number
       29